-

 You don’t need a historic marker to know this boat is special.
 Maybe it’s the stained-glass windows, plump Victorian furniture, brass fittings, stampedtin ceilings, and mahogany, walnut, and cedar paneling that help it speak so strongly of the past.
 And it certainly has something to do with the hypnotic energy of the bright red paddle wheel, that, with some periodic restoration, is original to the 1926 vessel.
 But this boat is always more than the generous sum of its parts.

 On a gentle night, made for strolling an open deck, the full moon hangs straight ahead like a lantern, guiding the Delta Queen through the dark and quiet twists of the river.
 The steamboat feels so strangely purposeful, as if it were fulfilling an old mission, carrying people and cargo west, slicing through this mysterious, uncharted country.
-Instead, I remind myself, it’s just taking about a hundred and fifty well-off, mostly aging, late-twentieth-century Americans, plus a few Europeans, on an agreeable five-day jaunt, bounded at each end by airplanes.
+Instead, I remind myself, it’s just taking about a hundred and fifty well-off, mostly aging, late-20th-century Americans, plus a few Europeans, on an agreeable five-day jaunt, bounded at each end by airplanes.
 The archaic America we steam past this night seems to know nothing of gains and losses yet to come.
 We are of this time, but our journey took place more than a hundred years ago.
 What does this mean?
 Probably too much afternoon sun.

 At least I thought so when I scribbled those words in a notebook that night.
-And then, back home, I had the chance to read The Saga of the Delta Queen , by Frederick Way, Jr., the omniscient river pilot who saw to the boat’s successful Pacific Ocean voyage.
+And then, back home, I had the chance to read The Saga of the Delta Queen, by Frederick Way, Jr., the omniscient river pilot who saw to the boat’s successful Pacific Ocean voyage.
 “A big steamboat is a mysterious creation,” Captain Way writes.
 “The real aim, the purpose, is incorporated somewhere in the keel line. . . .
 Meanwhile the Delta Queen blows for her landings and paddles around the bends under new direction.
 The whole story will not be understood accurately until later, maybe a great while later.”